 - Contactless and mobile payments: Typically, you can tap to make purchases under $100 with your credit card at the checkout without entering a PIN.
 Many cards also offer contactless payments when added to mobile wallets like Apple Pay, Google Pay, and Samsung Pay.

 - Insurance cover: Overall, most cards offer some kind of complimentary insurance.
-Specifically, this may include anything from extended warranty cover and purchase protection insurance to transit accident insurance and medical travel insurance.
+Specifically, this may include anything from extended warranty cover and purchase protection insurance to car insurance and medical travel insurance.
 Generally, premium credit cards will provide more comprehensive cover, but also have higher fees.

 - Extra features: Certain cards have extra features that are available for cardholders to use.
 Some of these may include discounts with retail partners, concierge services, airport lounge access, and admission to exclusive events.